The Challenge of Writing a Good Scene (Sex and Violence).

 The Challenge of Writing a Good Scene (Sex and Violence).
 How much is too much--or not enough?

-I love reading.
-I’ve been reading as long as I could hold a book and writing as long as I could hold a pen.
-And I read almost everything, as long as it is not too graphic in any manner.
 When I started reading novels in the early eighties, I found a means of escape and loved it.
 I would literally devour a book in one to two days.
 In the nineties, I got a little busy with babies and work, but I still read.
-Then as the kids grew up, I started reading again with a passion, only I found something had changed.
+Then as the kids grew up, I started reading again with a passion.

-It seemed that someone told the authors that I’d loved that if they didn’t throw in an erotic scene or murder someone violently, I wouldn’t be interested.
+It seemed that someone told the authors that I’d loved that if they didn’t throw in an erotic scene or violently murder someone, I wouldn’t be interested.
 Maybe it was just me, but publishers that easily turned books into PG13 movies so the general-public could watch didn’t think that readers wanted the same thing.
 Two examples: Kiss the Girls and The Time Traveler’s Wife.
-I liked both of these books, but…I would have loved them--and…I would have probably suggested them to others--if they hadn’t been so graphic.
+I liked both of these books, butI would have loved them--andI would have probably suggested them to others--if they hadn’t been so graphic.

 On the opposite scope, I also read Christian books.
 But as good as some of the mysteries are, why is it okay to break every bone in a child’s body, but not allowable to show a sensual scene, even between a married couple?
-Somehow, the fact that violence is okay, but sex isn’t doesn’t make sense to me.
+Somehow, the fact that violence is okay, but sex isn’t, doesn’t make sense to me.

 So, what’s a girl to do?
 You guessed it.
 After twenty years of virtually no writing, I sat down and penned a novel, then another, and another, and another.
-I let my avid-reader friends and cousins read them, and they loved them.
+I let my avid-reading friends and cousins read them, and they loved them.

 My thoughts are that readers have great imaginations, and the lead up is the best part anyway.
 So I take the reader to the precipice, but I leave the best parts to their imagination.
 And that isn’t just with sex.
 My novels contain tragedies; they are real life.
 I take on some tough issues in all my stories, but I will never glorify an act.
 Rather, I will show you the pain, the aftermath, and the victory.